rtmigo/commie/README.md

   pass
 ```

-# Find comments in string from file
+# Find comments in a string from a file

 Method `commie.iter_comments` will try to guess the file format from the provided filename